 Some people have a gout attack once in their life and never go through the uncomfortable experience again.
 But because of the dangers inherent in gout, it’s wise to see a podiatrist when you have any pain in your foot — before you lose mobility.
 Gout is a condition that strikes your joints, particularly those in your toes.
 Statistics show that if you’ve had one gout attack, you’re more likely to have another.
-But it’s preventable when you seek attention from a gout expert, which you find in Dr. Velimir Petkov at podiatry clinic Clifton, NJ.
+But it’s preventable when you seek attention from a gout expert, which you find in Dr. Velimir Petkov at the podiatry clinic in Clifton.

 Nearly two million American women and six million men suffer with gout, an inflammatory arthritis condition.
 Gout can be painful as swelling, warmth, redness and tenderness develop in your joints.
 Severe foot pain usually comes in waves, and the condition is immobilizing when the swelling occurs in your feet.